-Lake Bogoria is a saline, alkaline lake and like Lake Nakuru, Lake Elementia, Lake Magadi and Lake Logipi it is home to one of the world's largest populations of lesser flamingoes.
+Lake Bogoria is a saline, alkaline lake and lies just south of Lake Baringo.
+With it’s ideal conditions it is home to one of the world's largest populations of lesser flamingoes.
 Due to the lake’s alkalinity, blue green algae grows well, this in turn feeds the flamingoes.

-Aside from the flamingoes there are many other birds to see at Lake Bogoria as well as buffalo, zebra, baboon, warthog, caracal, spotted hyena, impala and dik dik.
+Aside from the flamingoes there are many other birds and animals to see at Lake Bogoria such as buffalo, zebra, baboon, warthog, caracal, spotted hyena, impala and dik dik.

 The ground in this area is formed geologically from recent volcanic rocks from the miocene - pleistocene era.
 Around Bogoria there are some 200 hot springs with water temperatures from 39 to 98.5C.
 Nearly all these springs are close to the lake or are inside the lake.
 The hot springs in general have a high content of carbon dioxide, this causes the wild boiling of the springs.

 There are also many geysers found spouting here, formed by the vents in the earth’s surface by the volcanic activity.
 Over the past decade, there has been some major hydrothermal changes which has occurred by frequent fluctuations of water level of Lake Bogoria.

 Even slight changes of water level in this shallow lake can impact geyser behaviour.
 Some geysers that were active during 2001 and 2005 have become weak hot springs or steam vents by 2006 with the fall in water level due to drought, whereas activity on other springs increased.